COVID-19 Symptoms

 • Diarrhea

-If patients have symptoms of COVID-19 please call your clinic so we can prepare for your arrival.
-If you have respiratory distress, are having an emergency or have COVID-19 symptoms, call our emergency department at 417-328-6301 so we can prepare for your arrival.
+If you have symptoms of COVID-19, please call your clinic so we can prepare for your arrival.
+If you have respiratory distress or an emergency, call our emergency department at 417-328-6301 so we can prepare for your arrival.
 CMH Virtual Visits are also an option for those with non-emergency illnesses.
 If possible, put on a face mask before medical help arrives.

 If you have any of these emergency warning signs* for COVID-19 get medical attention immediately: